nabob-labs/nabob-framework/nabob-framework/doc/nabob_account.md

 ## Function `is_fungible_balance_at_least`

-Is balance from BOS Primary FungibleStore at least the given amount
+Is balance from BOB Primary FungibleStore at least the given amount

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="nabob_account.md#0x1_nabob_account_is_fungible_balance_at_least">is_fungible_balance_at_least</a>(<a href="account.md#0x1_account">account</a>: <b>address</b>, amount: u64): bool